Nuclear matter effects on jet production at electron-ion colliders

 To develop the e+A jet physics program at the EIC, it is prudent to place emphasis on observables that have been the most illuminating and impactful in the case of heavy-ion collisions.
 Their measurement at the EIC is expected to avoid most of the heavy-ion background subtraction challenges due to the much cleaner DIS environment.
 Modification of jet observables in reactions with nuclei relative to the e+p case may arise from initial-state effects and final-state jet-medium interactions.
-In this pioneering study, our goal is to maximize and isolate the latter, as illustrated in Figure~\ref{fig:EIC}.
+In this pioneering study, our goal is to maximize and isolate the latter.
 Recent work on light and heavy meson cross section modification at the EIC~\cite{Li:2020zbk} has shown that it is advantageous to focus on the forward proton/nucleus going direction.
 The relevant EIC center-of-mass $\sqrt{s}$ energies and pseudorapidity $\eta$ correspond to moderate and large values of Bjorken-$x$ -- away from the gluon saturation regime.
 Still, initial-state effects are expected to be present as encoded by nuclear parton distribution functions (nPDFs), see Ref.~\cite{Ethier:2020way} for a recent review.
 It is crucial to investigate observables which can disentangle these two distinct physics contributions.
-Advances in this direction will benefit both global nPDF fits and the characterization of parton showers in cold nuclear matter.

 In this work, we carry out the first calculation of inclusive jet production and the jet charge in electron-nucleus collisions at the EIC and investigate the impact of initial-state and final-state cold nuclear matter effects.
 The inclusive jet cross section can be expressed in a factorized form with the help of semi-inclusive jet functions (SiJFs),